aganse/py_tf2_gpu_dock_mlflow/README.md

 # py_tf2_gpu_dock_mlflow
-_**Get new Python/Tensorflow/GPU models running quickly, and logging in MLflow, without installing anything new on your host system (by keeping it all in Docker with MLflow Projects).**_
+_**Get new Python/Tensorflow/GPU models running quickly, and logging performance and resulting model in MLflow, keeping everything in Docker via MLflow Projects.**_

 An example Python/Tensorflow2 model using GPU and MLflow in a docker container.
 Python3, Tensorflow2, and the NVidia/GPU handling are entirely in the container;